surniaulula/wpsso/readme.txt

 = 3.40.12-dev2 =

 (2017/04/07) Optimized the creation of missing settings and/or new settings during the activation process.
+Updated the "Maximum Title Length" option to include a warning soft limit.

 = 3.40.11-1 =